cloudaware/compliance-policies/ce/ca/azure/storage/deny-default-network-access/remediation.md

 ## From Azure Console

 1. Go to `Storage Accounts`.
-2. For each storage account, Click on the `Networking` blade.
+2. For each storage account, under `Security + networking`, click `Networking`.
 3. Click the `Firewalls and virtual networks` heading.
-4. Ensure that you have elected to `allow access from Selected networks`.
+4. Set `Public network access` to `Enabled from selected virtual networks and IP addresses`.
-5. Add rules to allow traffic from specific network.
+5. Add rules to allow traffic from specific networks and IP addresses.
-6. Click Save to apply your changes.
+6. Click `Save`.

 ## From Azure CLI